hiddenpeopleclub/cuentitos/definitions/cli.md

 - `reset story`: resets the story back to the beginning.
 - `reset state`: resets the state of cuentitos back to default.
 - `reset` / `reset all`: resets both the story and the state of cuentitos to default.
+- `h` / `help`: prints all of the available commands with a brief desciption.

 ### Filters